ad-freiburg/ad-blog/content/post/project-dynamic-observation-and-interruption-of-sparql-queries.md

 served as the HTTP backbone for QLever for quite a while now.
 To be honest, I might be spoiled by HTTP server frameworks in a lot of other languages that do almost everything for you out of the box, but I always felt like even though `Boost.Beast` comes with a lot of ready-to-use components it still expects you to build the server on your own.
-It gives you a toolbox with all the parts to build an engine when in reality I would've like to order the entire pre-built engine in the first place.
+It gives you a toolbox with all the parts to build an engine when in reality I would've liked to order the entire pre-built engine in the first place.
-I don't think I could build a better engine that experts on the matter, even if it isn't tailored to fit my exact use-case.
+I don't think I could build a better engine than experts on the matter, even if it isn't tailored to fit my exact use case.

 Because of this exposing a WebSocket endpoint in the backend was quite a hassle.
 The concept in itself wasn't really complex.
 When a new connection is being established and the query ID is not yet in use (usually this means the query has not started yet) the server just keeps the connection alive without sending anything else until a query with this specific ID starts.
 There can be multiple WebSockets waiting for the exact same query which doesn't really help keeping things simple, mainly to allow observations by server administrators in case queries are hogging up a lot of resources for no apparent reason.
 Once all listeners are connected to QLever and a query makes progress it has to broadcast the latest update to all listeners.
-Of course there are some important considerations to be made here.
-The broadcast operation cannot be blocking in any way, otherwise a slow WebSocket client can just slow down queries artificially.
-Also ideally all WebSockets should be able to operate independenly of each other for maximum efficiency, but due to technical limitations of `Boost.Asio` we ended up running all io operations in a somewhat synchronized manner to avoid race conditions.
+Of course, there are some important considerations to be made here.
+The broadcast operation cannot be blocking in any way, otherwise, a slow WebSocket client can just slow down queries artificially.
+Also ideally all WebSockets should be able to operate independently of each other for maximum efficiency, but due to technical limitations of `Boost.Asio` we ended up running all io operations in a somewhat synchronized manner to avoid race conditions.

 Traditionally handling I/O with multiple threads is always a challenge.
 The "classic" approach to read input streams of files, network traffic and so on dedicates a single thread to read all the data, waiting in a blocking manner until the data finally becomes available.
-This makes the code rather easy to understand, but is typically a very inefficient use of computing resources because a whole thread is unable to do anything until there's new data to read.
+This makes the code rather easy to understand but is typically a very inefficient use of computing resources because a whole thread is unable to do anything until there's new data to read.
 While this is not a problem when reading a single file from disk, this very much becomes a problem when waiting for incoming connections over the network.
 Chances are there will be more concurrent requests than threads available on your computer so spinning up more and more expensive threads